Tag: mercy

 While the are the word of God, they are also similar to speed limit signs.
 There is guidance and wisdom in the Scriptures.
 There are many warnings.
 People can (and do) choose to do their own thing.

 God is not looking for rote obedience, obedience for obedience’s sake, or obedience for a reward.
-God desires obedience out of .
+God desires obedience out of love.

-In Jewish tradition, Isaiah is sometimes elevated over Moses and Isaiah (according to Jewish tradition) reduced the 10 Commandments to 2, and .
+In Jewish , Isaiah is sometimes elevated over Moses and Isaiah (according to Jewish tradition) reduced the 10 Commandments to 2, justice and mercy.
 A faithful eunuch who pursued justice and mercy would give true life to others.
-The ability to produce children was outweighed by a faithful heart.
+The ability to produce children was outweighed by a faithful .

 The eunuchs, then, were those who saw the speed limit signs and obeyed, rather than those that Ezekiel (and Isaiah) spoke of/to that disregarded the ways of God.

 This is, in some small way, a foreshadow of the Gentiles.
 The Gentiles could not add to the tribe of Israel (for they weren’t of the blood).
-However, they could add to the Kingdom of God by for God.
+However, they could add to the by living for God.

 ※Prayer※